CIP Code: 51.0707

-D. A grade of C or better is required in all BIO and HIM courses, and CRC 120 in order to meet degree requirements.
+D. A grade of C or better is required in all BIO and HIM courses, as well as MTH 150 and CRC 120 in order to meet degree requirements.

 1. A grade of C or better is required, first time, in HIM 100 and HIM 103 for continued matriculation in the program.

-2. A student who fails to achieve a grade of C or better in BIO, other HIM courses, and CRC 120, will be given the opportunity to repeat the course once.
+2. A student who fails to achieve a grade of C or better in BIO, other HIM courses, as well as MTH 150 and CRC 120, will be given the opportunity to repeat the course once.
 This option may be elected for a maximum of two courses.
 No HIM course may be taken more than twice.

 3. Successful completion of each Professional Practice internship is required in order to remain in the program.

 Readmission to the program is not automatic.
 Students seeking readmission to the program should contact the Program Director for Health Information Technology for information.
 Readmission, if approved, is always on a space available basis.